Ballarat railway station: 21st century

 Following the 2006 Regional Fast Rail project, and the introduction of V/Line's VLocity trains, as well as the reintroduction of services to Ararat in 2004, passenger numbers at Ballarat increased by as much as 40% a year.
 A call for a second station ensued, which resulted in Wendouree being opened in June 2009 to alleviate congestion at Ballarat, mainly caused by park and ride passengers from Ballarat's outer western suburbs.
 A further increase in trains followed the resumption of passenger services to Maryborough in 2010.

 On 30 May 2020, a VLocity passenger train, operated by V/Line, failed to stop at Ballarat, and crashed into the interlocked gates protecting the Lydiard Street North level crossing.
 Four men were on board the Ballarat-bound service and were injured in the collision, including the driver and conductor.
 The Australian Transport Safety Bureau investigated the incident, and issued a preliminary report in September 2020.
 It established that the train had travelled through the station at 23:35 at about 100 km/h, passed a departure signal at stop, and struck the gates at the level crossing, before coming to rest 600 m west of the station.

 On 16 November 2021, the level crossing reopened with temporary boom barriers installed, with the remains of the interlocked gates placed in storage in nearby Wendouree.
 The reopening was part of a $10.5 million program to replace the signalling system around the station.

 On 19 December 2021, a new bus interchange opened at the north side of the station, at the former location of the sidings to the historic Goods Shed.

+In 2024, it was announced that Ballarat station would be getting an upgrade.
+The upgrades included a new pedestrian overpass linking both platforms, new lifts and stairs on each platform, improved automatic sliding doors, lighting and tactile boarding indicators and the northern entrance receiving new ramps and stairs.
+In 2025, construction works have started on the Ballarat station upgrade for preparation of the pedestrian overpass and other upgrades.
+In February 2026, the station's bus interchange reopened, whilst the pedestrian overpass later opened to the public on 31 March 2026.